AusClimateService/npcp/reports/phase1/phase1_report.md

 major CSIRO or Bureau of Meteorology project, but there is interest in determining their potential for future projects.

-All three of the univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
+The most simple bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the reference/training period (i.e. the mean bias) is removed (via subtraction or division) from the target model data in order to produce the bias corrected model time series.
-Quantile methods are a popular and slightly more sophisticated approach than mean scaling, where the bias (i.e. a difference or ratio) in the mean between the model and observations is removed from all model data points of interest.
+Quantile-based methods are a popular and slightly more sophisticated approach, where the bias is calculated for a series of quantiles (instead of just the mean) and then removed from the corresponding quantiles of the target model data.
 The ECDFm method is essentially the most basic quantile-based bias correction method available.
-The bias is calculated for a series of quantiles (instead of just the mean) and then removed from the corresponding quantiles of the model data of interest.
 The QME method is slightly more complicated in that it involves scaling the data before matching the model and observations by quantile.
-Prior to removing the quantile biases from the model data of interest, the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.
+Prior to removing the quantile biases from the target model, the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.